Maya Yoshida: VVV-Venlo

 In December 2009, it was announced that Yoshida had transferred to Dutch club VVV-Venlo, signing a three–year contract.
 He had desired to play for a club in Europe since he was young.
 Keisuke Honda, who was his teammate at Nagoya Grampus, introduced his agent, Tetsuro Kiyooka to support his future vision.
 Indeed, Yoshida followed the footsteps of Keisuke Honda who also played for VVV-Venlo before he joined them.
-However, Yoshida's start to VVV-Venlo career suffered a setback when he fractured his foot and left him sidelined for the rest of the 2009–10 season.
+However, Yoshida's start to VVV-Venlo career suffered a setback when he fractured his foot and left him out for the rest of the 2009–10 season.

 At the start of the 2010–11 season, Yoshida continued to recover from his fractured foot.
-It wasn't until on 30 October 2010 when he made his VVV-Venlo debut, coming on as a 75th-minute substitute, and set up the club's third goal of the game, in a 5–3 loss against FC Groningen.
-Since making his debut, Yoshida quickly became a first team regular for the side.
-After spending January with Japan in the Asian Cup and winning the tournament, he made his first team return, starting the whole game, in a 3–0 win against NAC Breda on 5 February 2011.
+On 30 October 2010, he made his VVV-Venlo debut, coming on as a 75th-minute substitute, and set up the club's third goal of the game, in a 5–3 loss against FC Groningen.
+Since making his debut for VVV-Venlo, Yoshida quickly became a first team regular for the club.
+After spending January with Japan in the Asian Cup and winning the tournament, he made his first team return, starting the match, in a 3–0 win against NAC Breda on 5 February 2011.
 Yoshida later regained his first team place for the remaining matches of the season, as VVV-Venlo qualified for the relegation play–offs.
 He started all the four matches in the relegation play–offs and helped the club retain their Eredivisie league status.
 At the end of the 2010–11 season, Yoshida went on to make twenty–four appearances in all competitions.